NeuroGameJam/2018_homepage/content/rules.md

 4. You’re allowed to use pre-made content.
 If you wish, you can share that content with everyone during the game jam.

-5. Teams can only have 4 members at most.
+5. We advise a maximum number of 4 members per team.

 6. To maximize your experience during the event, we advise to meet other participants and create teams on site.